-Academic Registry is responsible for the security of end-of-semester examination papers and, in the first instance, exam scripts.
+ACADEMIC REGISTRY is responsible for the security of end-of-semester examination papers and, in the first instance, exam scripts.
+Once exam scripts have been collected by individual lecturers, the security of the scripts becomes the responsibility of the relevant department.
+Scripts sent to external examiners are done so by courier or registered post.
 Refer to section 4.1.3 (Academic Staff Attendance at End-of-Semester Assessments) of chapter 4 (Supporting Procedures) of the Handbook of Academic Regulations and Procedures for more details.